Sonakshi To Priyanka: Most Avid Travellers Of 2024

-(MENAFN- IANS) Mumbai, Dec 31 (IANS) It is no secret that our B-town celebs love to travel whenever they get a chance from their busy schedules.
+(MENAFN- IANS) It is no secret that our B-town celebs love to travel whenever they get a chance from their busy schedules.
 While most of them are used to travelling given the nature of their work, there are a few who share a special love for it.
-As the year 2024 comes to an end, let us take a look at the wanderlust diaries of our bollywood beauties --
+As the year 2024 comes to an end, let us take a look at the wanderlust diaries of our bollywood beauties-

 Sonakshi Sinha-Zaheer Iqbal